Mount Pleasant, South Carolina

 Mount Pleasant is a large suburban town in Charleston County, South Carolina, United States.
-In the Low Country, it is the fourth largest municipality and largest town in South Carolina, and for several years was one of the state's fastest-growing areas, doubling in population between 1990 and 2000.
+In the Lowcountry, it is the fourth-most populous municipality in South Carolina, and for several years was one of the state's fastest-growing areas, doubling in population between 1990 and 2000.
 The population was 90,801 at the 2020 census.
-The estimated population in 2019 was 91,684.
+It is part of the Charleston metropolitan area.

 At the foot of the Arthur Ravenel Bridge is Patriots Point, a naval and maritime museum, home to the World War II aircraft carrier USS Yorktown, which is now a museum ship.
-The Ravenel Bridge, an eight-lane highway that was completed in 2005, spans the Cooper River and links Mount Pleasant with the city of Charleston.
+The Ravenel Bridge, an eight-lane highway that is part of U.S. Route 17 and was completed in 2005, spans the Cooper River and links Mount Pleasant with the city of Charleston.

 History

-The site of Mount Pleasant was originally occupied by the Sewee people, an Algonquian language-speaking tribe.
+The site of Mount Pleasant was originally occupied by the Sewee people, an Algonquian language–speaking tribe.
 The first European settlers arrived from England on July 6, 1680, under the leadership of Captain Florentia O'Sullivan.
 Captain O'Sullivan had been granted 2340 acre, which included not only the island later named for him, but also the future site of Mount Pleasant.
 On the earliest map of the time, this area was called "North Point".

 In 1696, 51 new settlers arrived.
 Each family was allotted several hundred acres in the area that became known as Christ Church parish.
-In 1706 the Province of Carolina withstood several attacks by the Spanish and the French from their settlements to the south and were victorious in defeating French invaders in an area known as "Abcaw".
+In 1706, the Province of Carolina withstood several attacks by the Spanish and the French from their settlements to the south and defeated French invaders in an area known as "Abcaw".

 The area of "Abcaw" was Hobcaw Plantation, located between Shem Creek and the Wando River.
 Later, it was also known as Shipyard Plantation.
-Its access to deep water and abundance of good timber made it ideal for the development of a prosperous shipbuilding enterprise.
-Lands adjacent to Hobcaw Point were owned at different times by several different English families, many of which maintained ferries which served Mount Pleasant.
+Its access to deep water and abundant good timber made it ideal for developing a prosperous shipbuilding enterprise.
+Lands adjacent to Hobcaw Point were owned at different times by several English families, many of which maintained ferries that served Mount Pleasant.
 By 1721, 107 families were living in Christ Church parish, including 400 whites and 637 enslaved Africans or African Americans.
 As the area was developed for large plantations, enslaved Africans and African Americans made up the chief labor force of the slave society.
 Based on this history, the majority of the population in the town was African American through the 19th and early 20th centuries.

 In 1754, Charles Pinckney acquired a 715-acre plantation, cultivating the commodity crops of rice and indigo.
 It became known as Snee Farm near here.
 His son Charles retained the plantation until 1817.
 It was operated as a plantation through the 19th century.